Fantasizing about your next underwater adventure?

 And here are 4 ways you can get to these two jetties from Singapore:

-For the ultimate convenience, choose a private car company that includes the crossover service from Singapore to Mersing Jetty or Tanjung Gemok.
+For the ultimate convenience, we highly recommend you to ride with SGMYTAXI, a private car service company that includes the crossover service from Singapore to Mersing Jetty or Tanjung Gemok.

 Advantage Of Using A Private Car Service: